About Digital Commons @ UNL

 Masters theses & free public access dissertations

 The Guide to submitting in the sidebar is a pop-up step-by-step walk-through of the process.
 Submission of materials requires you to log in or set up a free account.
 Log-in is not required for browsing or downloading.

 Your inclusion of published journal articles in the institutional repository is an extension of your copyright to the work.
-This site lists publishers' blanket policies, and you can also search for a particular journal.
+If copyright was transferred to a publisher, their policy on self-archiving may be found here.

 Digital Commons Repositories

 To view a list of other institutional repositories using bepress technology, please visit http://digitalcommons.bepress.com/institutions.html.